Frequently Asked Questions

 - monitors the behavior of individuals.

-Therefore, as a condition for the GDPR to apply, the company's activities must somehow aim at the EU market.
-The threshold is very low as this may include, among others, the following cases:
+Therefore, as a condition for the GDPR to apply, the company must somehow target the EU market.
+The threshold is very low as this may include, among others, the following business activities:

-- The company tracks website visitors using cookies or other tracking techniques such as fingerprinting
+- online tracking with cookies or other tracking techniques such as device fingerprinting

-Depending on the individual case, the GDPR may already apply if the company only meets one of the abovementioned criteria.
+Depending on the individual case, the company may already be subject to the GDPR if only one of these triggers apply.

 The scope also includes service providers which do not use personal data for their own purposes, but only on behalf of others (e.g. cloud services).